cosmicfoxzilla/Gametoo.io/README.md

 # Gametoo.github.io

-hello guys in darkcore in this website i allow all of you to download games for free
+hello guys in darkcore in this website i allow all of you to download games for free.
-#thanks for supporting !